izumiFinance/iZiSwap-periphery/deployment-multistep.md

 ##### deploy WETH9 (optional)

-if you want to deploy your own `WETH9` on some testnet, use following code
+if you want to deploy your own `WETH9` on some testnet, use following command

 ```
 $ HARDHAT_NETWORK=bscTest node scripts/weth9/deployWETH9.js "Wrapped BNB" "WBNB"